BigManzai/opensim-ossl-example-scripts/README.md

 This is already functional.

-The missing scripts are already contained in the XML configuration files, but are commented out.
+The missing scripts from OpenSimulator wiki are already contained in the XML configuration files, but are commented out.

 ## Copy the directories into your opensim/bin directory.